Meteor-han/ReLMole/README.md

 # ReLMole
-Supplement of code for "ReLMole: Molecular Representation Learning based on Two-Level Graph Similarity"
+Supplement of code for "ReLMole: Molecular Representation Learning based on Two-Level Graph Similarities"

 ## Requirements
 We implement our model on `Python 3.7`.
 These packages are mainly used: